hsf-training/analysis-essentials/python/modules.md

 >>> import math
 ```

-If you need to import several names from a single modules, you can split an import
+If you need to import several names from a single module, you can split an import
 function over multiple lines:

 ```python